raja2102598/Attendance_app/README.md

 # Attendance_app
-A simple attendance app connected with firebase realtime database
+attendance app connected with firebase realtime database

+this app is devoloped with android studio & firebase.